 Laboratory methods are based on established scientific principles involving biology, chemistry and physics, and encompass all aspects of the clinical laboratory from testing the amount of cholesterol & glucose in your blood, to investigating your DNA, to growing infectious organisms and to observing cell integrity with a microscope.
 Pathology testing is one of the most regulated areas of medicine and stringent quality control systems are always in place.
 Test methods specifically define the procedures or processes that are to be used.
 The laboratory scientist carefully follows step-by-step procedures until the end product, a test result, is achieved.

 Some methods are much more complicated and labour-intensive than others and require varying degrees of expertise.
 Often, more than one method can be used to test for the same substance.
-A test may be performed differently by different laboratories, a fact that is crucial when comparing test results.
+A test may be performed by a different method in different laboratories, a fact that is crucial when comparing test results.
+Therefore, the result can only be interpreted using the reference interval provided with the result to determine if there is an abnormality that needs to be followed up by the requesting doctor.
+(See Reference ranges and what they mean)

 are proteins produced by the immune system to recognise, bind to, and neutralise foreign substances in the body.
 Immunoassays are tests based on the very specific binding that occurs between an immunoglobulin (called an ) and the substance that it specifically recognises (the foreign molecule, called an ).
 Immunoassays can be used to test for the presence of a specific antibody or a specific antigen in blood or other fluids.